Preparing for GCSEs

 Study recommended: 1 year, 8 hours per week (incl. lesson time).
 Before commencing with this course students should have completed their ordinary GCSE Maths studies and have obtained (or be expected to obtain) at least a grade 7 (or A under the old grading scheme).

 Exam board: Edexcel.
-See Specification.
+See

 Textbooks: We use Ali Datoo's Further Pure Mathemathics book (see right).
 Also useful is this IGCSE Further Mathematics website.